Pran-droid/P2P-LENDING-WEBSITE/README.md

   <li>To install flask and flask-sqlalchemy</li>
   pip install flask <br>
   pip install flask-sqlalchemy
-  <li>Now create a new floder named "template" in the P2P_app folder and copy all *.html files in the "template" folder</li>
+  <li>Now create a new folder named "template" in the P2P_app folder and copy all *.html files into the "template" folder</li>
   <li>Now run the app.py file you will get "Running on http://127.0.0.1:5000"</li>
   <li>Open the link</li>
 </ul>